Phú Nhuận district

-Phú Nhuận is one of the nineteen urban districts in Ho Chi Minh City, Vietnam.
+Phú Nhuận is one of the nineteen former urban districts in Ho Chi Minh City, Vietnam.
 It is densely populated, with 180,100 inhabitants in an area of just 4.88 km^{2}.
 Phú Nhuận district is sometimes considered the center of Ho Chi Minh City due to its central location from all of the surrounding districts.
 As of 2003 the district had a population of 181,243.
 The district covers an area of 5 km^{2}.

 Administrative divisions

 There are 11 wards in Phú Nhuận District as of January 2025: